 When the Bluetooth: Peripheral HIDS mouse sample is used with the Zephyr Bluetooth LE Controller, directed advertising does not time out and the regular advertising cannot be started. (fixed)

 The Bluetooth: Central HIDS sample cannot connect to a peripheral that uses directed advertising. (fixed)

-When running the Bluetooth: Central DFU SMP sample, the
+When running the Bluetooth: Central SMP Client sample, the

 CONFIG_BT_SMPconfiguration must be aligned between this sample and the Zephyr counterpart (SMP Server Sample).
 However, security is not enabled by default in the Zephyr sample. (fixed)